Home » Paper Flowers » DIY Paper Flower Supplies: Step-by-Step Guide to Crafting Realistic Blooms

 What weight or thickness of cardstock should you use for paper flowers?

-There are a lot of different types and weights of paper to use when making paper flowers.
-But in general, a medium weight is the best and the most popular.
+There are a lot of different types and weights of paper to use when making paper flowers but in general, a medium weight is the best and most popular.

 Here are the weights of paper I use for my flowers: